 Also of interest is that Great Neck has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Great Neck is also a village of artists.
 Great Neck has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Great Neck’s character.

-Because of many things, Great Neck is a great place for families with children to consider.
-First of all, many other families with children live here, making Great Neck a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Great Neck has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Great Neck is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Great Neck’s overall crime rate is lower than average for the country.